Diseases

 • The handling of the virus requires high containment laboratories (BSL-4)

-• The occurrence of sporadic outbreaks in endemic countries which do not have the facilities to conduct basic and/or applied research programs,
+• Endemic countries do not have the facilities to conduct basic and/or applied research programs,

-• The lack of clinical specimens from patients, animals and ticks (7)
+• The lack of clinical specimens from patients, animals and ticks.

 Sources of information